w3c/wai-aria-practices/README.md

 This repo was created by following the instructions in [Creating a New Resource](https://wai-website-theme.netlify.app/technical/new-resource/) which sets up a new repo via a github w3c template.
-This instructions were stright-forward and should not need to be repeated expect for `netlify init`.
+This instructions were stright-forward and should not need to be repeated except for `netlify init`.

 In order to deploy to production [netlify](https://www.netlify.com/) is used.
 It also is used generate site previews for individual resources like this one.
 At the time of the spike, I was missing the [WAI netlify credential](https://wai-website-theme.netlify.app/technical/#netlify).
 So for now I just setup this repo with my own creditials for experimentation.
-Later is should be moved to the offical W3C WAI site.
+Later is should be moved to the offical W3C WAI netlify site and a w3c repo.
 Currently the preview of this site updates on every push to master and a preview is generated for every PR.
 You can view the preview of "production" [here](https://wai-aria-practices.netlify.app/link/to/page/).